Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Vacuuming

 Vacuuming can help to keep your home free of fleas.
-Start with your carpet and rugs since fleas hide there.
+Start with your carpet and rugs since fleas hide in these spots.
 You’ll also want to vacuum upholstered furniture and along baseboards.
-Taking the time to clean will help to remove fleas and eggs.
-Make sure to empty the contents into a sealed bag and place it in an outdoor trash can.
+It’s important that you thoroughly vacuum your space to ensure you don’t miss any fleas.
+Vacuuming can also help to remove flea eggs, which will help to deter future infestations.
+Make sure to empty the contents of the vacuum into a sealed bag and place it in an outdoor trash can.
+You’ll want to clean your vacuum tank with hot water and soap when you are finished.

 Wash Bedding